 I also included a tray of other sweet dippers; shortbread cookies, marshmallows, angel food cake pieces, belgium waffles, chocolate cookies, and pretzels for those who love sweet and salty.

 And you thought guests lingered at the table for dinner, wait until dessert.
-No one will want to leave.
+No one wanted to leave!

-This really is the perfect holiday get together.
+In short, this really was the perfect holiday get together.
 It would be an amazing idea for New Years Eve too.